Michigan Crossroads Council

-The Michigan Crossroads Council (MCC) is a local council of the Boy Scouts of America that encompasses the Lower Peninsula of Michigan.
+The Michigan Crossroads Council (MCC) is a local council of the Boy Scouts of America that encompasses most of the State of Michigan.
 The council was formed in 2012 by the merger of nine councils.

 History

 2012 Merger

 The Scouting program in the Lower Peninsula of Michigan saw a drastic drop in membership beginning in the early 2000s.
 The decrease in population was due to the economy in Michigan and the resulting out-migration of population, jobs and industry.
 The Area 2 Project was created in 2010 and studied the impact on Scouting and presented the Crossroads Recommendation, which proposed that the ten councils in Michigan merge into one large council.

 Erie Shores Council in northwest Ohio voted not to join Area 2 project.
 Hiawathaland Council in the Upper Peninsula of Michigan, voted against merging into MCC and later merged with the Bay-Lakes Council in Wisconsin.

 As a result, in 2012, the remaining Lower Peninsula councils were merged into the Michigan Crossroads Council (MCC).
 The MCC is then split into four sub-councils or "Field Service Councils" which are then divided into districts.